francescomascellino/laravel-migration-seeder/README.md

 use App\Models\Train;

-ADD Faker AS A VARIABLE CALLED FAKER TO THE SEEDER RUN FUNCTION
+ADD Faker AS A VARIABLE CALLED FAKER TO THE SEEDER RUN FUNCTION AND POPULATE THE SEED

 class TrainsTableSeeder extends Seeder
 {